rcmachado/rcmachado.github.io/_posts/2014-07-25-copying-big-mysql-tables-easily.md

 ## But as we're all lazy

-I've made a small shell script to automate the [export/import tables][] process.
+I've made a small shell script to automate the [export/import tables][script] process.
 As with any script you'll use, read it carefully and see if it's doing what you need.
 Use it at your own risk (but I used it myself ;)).